-2. Skate treadmill training as an alternative to scarce and expensive ice time

-Several interviewees noted that ice and ice time are scarce commodities in many communities.
+- 2) Skate treadmill training as an alternative to scarce and expensive ice time - Several interviewees noted that ice and ice time are scarce commodities in many communities.
 One of the advantages of the HIP is that it is the only off-ice mode of training that allows actual skating, thus circumventing the need for ice and ice time.
 Additionally, skate treadmills are considerably less expensive to build and maintain than ice surfaces, and take up far less space.
-As a result, skate treadmill training can be an attractive solution to issues associated with access to ice.

-3. The need for accreditation/certification of instructors

-One of, if not the, major benefit of the HIP noted by stakeholders was the skating-related knowledge and expertise of HIP instructors - knowledge and expertise that is necessary to benefit from the training of what Hockey Canada calls the most important skill in ice hockey.
+As a result, skate treadmill training can be an attractive solution to issues associated with access to ice. - 3) The need for accreditation/certification of instructors - One of, if not the, major benefit of the HIP noted by stakeholders was the skating-related knowledge and expertise of HIP instructors knowledge and expertise that is necessary to benefit from the training of what Hockey Canada calls the most important skill in ice hockey2.
 Related to this, several stakeholders mentioned the range of instructor quality associated with the "plethora" of commercial hockey training resources that exist today.
 Many suggested a need to accredit or certify instructors so that all stakeholders can have confidence in, and benefit from, available coaching and instruction.
 Both the Ontario Minor Hockey Association3 and Hockey Canada4 emphasize the need for certification and continuing education of coaches.

 Results of this study support the development of fundamental movement patterns or mechanics of motion beyond the Active Start and FUNdamentals stages.
-Mechanical literacy has the potential to significantly enhance sport performance at all stages of development if http://www.canadiansportforlife.ca/upload/docs/LTAD%20Downloads%20Eng/Canadian%20Sport%20for%20Life%20Resource%20Paper.pdf
+Mechanical literacy has the potential to significantly enhance sport performance at all stages of development if integrated appropriately.
+It is recommended that a model of mechanical literacy be built and superimposed on the current model of physical literacy throughout all stages of LTAD.